ember-cli/ember-cli-version-checker/README.md

   resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/).

-This is useful if the app wants to make sure there's no unexpected assets from the addon on being included but still alow the addon being included in the hierarchy's build process.
+This is useful if the app wants to make sure there's no unexpected assets from the addon being included but still allow the addon to be included in the hierarchy's build process.

 ```js